ElementsProject/peerswap/docs/signetguide_cln.md

 ### Run

-Start the core-lightning daemon with:
+Start the CLN daemon with:

 ```bash
 lightningd --daemon \